-When did the Super Bowl Start?
+When Did the Super Bowl Start?

 The Super Bowl is the last game of the NFL championship.
 It is played at the beginning of the year after a successful league the previous year.
 The Super Bowl is denoted by roman numbers rather than by the year; the first Super Bowl took place on January 15, 1967 and denoted as "Super Bowl I".
 The Super Bowl began after the NFC and the AFC agreed to merge and form a single league.

-Origin Of The Super Bowl
+Origin of the Super Bowl

 The NFA managed to fend off competition and remained dominant until the AFL was established in 1960.
 The two leagues actively competed for players and fans.
 The competition took a toll on both leagues forcing them to merge.
-In 1966 an agreement to merge the two leagues in 1970 was reached, but until then, the winners from the respective leagues would play against each other to determine the Champions of American football.
+In 1966, an agreement to merge the two leagues in 1970 was reached, but until then, the winners from the respective leagues would play against each other to determine the champions of American football.

 First Super Bowl

 The NFL champions Green Bay Packers won the first and second Super Bowls raising the questions of whether the AFL teams were competitive enough to engage in league with the NFL teams.
 However, the New York Jets of AFL won the third Super Bowl to silence the doubters of the AFL league.
 The AFL league emerged victorious again one year later when Kansas City Chiefs lifted the Super Bowl IV.
-In 1970 the two leagues realigned into conferences with the AFL acquiring some teams from the NFL.
+In 1970, the two leagues realigned into conferences with the AFL acquiring some teams from the NFL.
 The Conferences jointly formed the NFL.
 The champions of the leagues play each other for the championship title in the Super Bowl.

 When Was the First Super Bowl?